oracle-livelabs/database/db-design-perf/db-design-perf-build/db-design-perf-build.md

     ![](./images/connect6.png " ")

 2. You will be using SQL tools from the cloud shell to create and run your performance benchmark, so you will need the database credentials you downloaded in the previous step.
-Click on the three line icon at the top left of the cloud shell to reveal the **File Transfer** option, and choose **Upload**.
+Click on the gear-icon at the top right side of the cloud shell to reveal the **File Transfer** option, and choose **Upload**.

     ![](./images/connect7.png " ")